scbrickley/xkcd/README.md

 *WARNING: The `xkcd` executable has only been tested on Linux machines.
 However, the `xkcd` module should work on any OS.
 If you want to build your own executable, simply list `"github.com/scbrickley/xkcd"` under your imports in your `main.go` file.*

+The project already has a go.mod and go.sum file in it, so as long as you have a recent version of the Go programming language (1.13 or later recommended) installed, you should be able to install the program by following these steps:

 - Install the Go programming language on your machine, if you haven't already.
 Follow instructions [here](https://golang.org/dl/) to do so.
-    - Don't forget to add `export PATH="$HOME/go/bin:$PATH"` to the end of `$HOME/.profile`
+	- Note that there are other methods for installing Go downloading and extracting the tarball, as detailed on the official Go website.
+I won't detail them here, but as long as `go version` outputs something like `go version 1.14.1 linux/amd64`, you're probably fine.
 - Install `feh`
 	- `sudo apt-get install feh` for Debian-based distros
 	- `sudo pacman -S feh` for Arch-based distros
 	- ...or the equivalent for your distribution's package manager.
-- Create your Go directory if you don't have one already: `mkdir -p $HOME/go/src`
-- Navigate to that directory `cd $HOME/go/src`
-- Fetch the repository using `go get github.com/scbrickley/xkcd`
-- Navigate to the cmd directory, compile, and install
+- run `git clone github.com/scbrickley/xkcd' from `$HOME/go/src`, if you're still using `GOPATH`, or from whatever directory you want if have switched over to Go Modules.
-    - `cd $HOME/go/src/github.com/scbrickley/xkcd/cmd/xkcd`
+- `cd xkcd/cmd/xkcd`
-    - `go get`
-    - `go build`
-    - `go install`
+- `go build && go install`

-**Note: these commands will not work if you keep your Go working directory somewhere other than your home folder.
-Adjust these commands accordingly.**

 ## Usage

 After installation, you should be able to type `xkcd` into your terminal to start the process.
 Initial download of all the comics may take a few minutes.
 Once it's done, a `feh` window should pop up and let you browse through the comics as you like.

+## Testing the Executable

+You can help me test the program by installing it and running it for yourself, and submitting an issue if you run into any problems.
+You can also double check that there are no race conditions by compiling with `go build -race` when installing the program.
+If you get no output, then you're good to go.

 ### Flags
 | Flag | Description | Default Behavior w/o Flag |